-This section lists the hardware, networking, and operating system requirements for running an HCP for cloud scale system with one or more instances.
+There are hardware, networking, and operating system requirements for running an HCP for cloud scale system with one or more instances.

 Hardware requirements

 To install HCP for cloud scale on on-premises hardware for production use, you must provision at least four instances (nodes) with sufficient CPU, RAM, disk space, and networking capabilities.
 This table shows the minimum and recommended hardware requirements for each instance in an HCP for cloud scale system.